How to Get Big Shoulders: The Intermediate's Guide

 Your Shoulder Exercise ArsenalThe following is a short list of categories of the different types of shoulder exercises.
 Although this isn't an exhaustive list it does break down the types and their subsequent movement variations.

 Shoulder presses: Overhead presses normally spearhead shoulder programs.
 Most gym-goers will start with dumbbell or barbell presses either standing or seated and will perform Military style or push presses.
-Other forms include reverse-grip barbell presses and neutral-grip dumbbell presses for those who suffer from shoulder strain.
+Other forms include reverse-grip barbell presses and neutral-grip dumbbell presses for those who suffer from a shoulder strain.

 Here's the part where you need to check your form.
 Be sure to lower the weight all the way down to your deltoids and then all the way up just short of lockout.
 If you have healthy shoulders then lighten your load and do it right.
 You don't do half reps on the bench press do you?